 Core business lines are those business lines that upon failure would result in a material loss of revenue, profit or franchise value for the Bank.
-After careful consideration, the Bank, the New York Branch and SEB Securities have concluded that none of the services and activities of the New York Branch or Broker-Dealer is material to a core business line of the Bank.
+After careful consideration, the Bank, the New York Branch and the Broker-Dealer have concluded that none of the services and activities of the New York Branch or the Broker-Dealer is material to a core business line of the Bank.